f4rys/Aurora/README.md

 - tinytuya
 - Prophet

+## Release
+- exe binaries created with pyinstaller
+- Windows installer created with Inno Setup
+The program is automatically registered for Windows startup at installation.

 ## Windows defender
 Since the .exe release of the program isn't signed, Windows Defender may throw a false positive when trying to run this app.
 If you are concerned, please build the application directly from the source.